fbpx

 And the last thing I want to point out is why did Jesus refuse to drink the sour wine.

-And it says “It was customary to give those about to be crucified a pain-numbing and mind-numbing drink, to lessen their awareness of the agony awaiting them.
+“It was customary to give those about to be crucified a pain-numbing and mind-numbing drink, to lessen their awareness of the agony awaiting them.
 But Jesus refused any numbing drug.
 He chose to face the spiritual and physical terror with His senses awake.”

 When He said He would take the cup if the Father wills it, He meant every single word of that even in the midst of sorrow.